 When I started doing the Stop, Drop, & Feel, lots of uncomfortable emotions would come up, like sadness and loneliness.
 In fact, I vividly remember the first time I ever used to tool…

 I had a craving for sour patch after I finished lunch.
 I wasn’t hungry, so I thought to myself, “Hmm, I wonder if there’s a feeling here that I need to feel.”
 So I sat down and dropped in — and instantly burst into tears.

 The crazy part is that after I let myself cry, I genuinely didn’t want the sour patch anymore.
 And the even crazier part is that I had no idea I was sad to begin with.

 This is why I strongly believe that the path to stopping compulsive eating (and yes, stopping obsessive calorie counting) is rooted in psychology, not the food-stuff.

 BONUS: Learn more about the intersection between eating psychology and spirituality in my free ebook, The Spiritual Seeker’s Guide to Stop Binge Eating.
-Grab your copy here without interrupting your reading »
+Grab your copy here and continue reading this post after »

 5. Prepare for the Stages of Giving Up Dieting